weberna/weberna.github.io/_posts/2017-11-08-Information-Bottleneck-Part1.md

 Since *some* of the conclusions above are empirical, some caution should be taken before fully accepting its conclusions (indeed a [currently under review paper](https://openreview.net/forum?id=ry_WPG-A-&noteId=ry_WPG-A-) in ICLR 2018 gives results that contradict the above paper[^1]), however the theory behind it is incredibly appealing, and holds a lot of value in itself.
-In this post I hope to give a overview of the theory, the main points behind it, and what it could possibly mean for the future of deep learning.
+In this post I hope to give an overview of the theory, the main points behind it, and what it could possibly mean for the future of deep learning.
-At this point I will proceed with describing the preliminaries to understanding Tishby's information theory-deep learning connection: Rate Distortion Theory, and the Information Bottleneck principle
+At this point I will proceed with describing the preliminaries to understanding Tishby's information theory-deep learning connection: Rate Distortion Theory, and the Information Bottleneck principle.
 The post assumes you have a grasp on the basic ideas of deep learning, and an understanding of *basic* concepts from information theory such entropy and mutual information (this concept is important!).
 This [post](http://colah.github.io/posts/2015-09-Visual-Information/) is a great introduction to these concepts if you need a hand.